 The Church of England offers two different Services to parents at the birth of a child.
 They are the service of Thanksgiving and the service of Baptism

 The Service of Thanksgiving is specially an occasion to thank God for the child and to pray for him or her.
 There can be a hymn, a Bible reading and a short talk.
-The most important part of the service is when the minister receives the baby in his arms, just as Jesus did.
-He then does several things:
+The most important part of the service is when the minister receives the baby in their arms, just as Jesus did.
+Then the minister does several things:

-- Before God and before the congregation he officially names the child.
+- Before God and before the congregation the child is formally named.

-- He says a prayer of thanks to God for the child and for a safe delivery at birth.
+- A prayer of thanks to God for the child and for the safe delivery at birth is said.

-- He asks for God to bless the child.
+- God is asked to bless the child.